corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /note >}}

-You also need to check you’re using Gradle 4.10 (but not 5).
+You also need to check you’re using Gradle 4.10—but not 5.
 If you use the Gradle wrapper, run:

 ```shell
 ./gradlew wrapper --gradle-version 4.10.3
 ```

-Otherwise, upgrade your installed copy in the usual way for your operating system.
+Otherwise, upgrade your installed copy in the usual way.

 {{< note >}}
-Platform version 5 requires a different version of Gradle, so if you’re intending to upgrade past platform version 4 you may wish to skip updating Gradle here and upgrade directly to the version required by Platform Version 5.
-You’ll still need to alter the version numbers in your Gradle file as shown in this section.
-See [Step 2.
-Update Gradle version and associated dependencies](#platform-version-5-gradle-changes)
+Platform version 5 requires a newer version of Gradle, so if you intend to upgrade past platform version 4 at this time, you may wish to skip directly to the [version required by platform version 5](#update-gradle-version-and-associated-dependencies).
+You’ll still need to change the version numbers in your Gradle build file as shown in this section.

 {{< /note >}}

-### Step 3.
-Update your Gradle build file
+### 3. Update your Gradle build file

-There are several adjustments that are beneficial to make to your Gradle build file, beyond simply incrementing the versions as described in step 1.
+There are several adjustments that are beneficial to make to your Gradle build file, beyond simply incrementing the versions as described in the step above.

-**Provide app metadata.** This is used by the Corda Gradle build plugin to populate your app `.jar` file with useful information.
+**CorDapp metadata** is used by the Corda Gradle build plugin to populate your CorDapp's `.jar` file with useful information.
 It should look like this:

 ```groovy